bjmrevilla/TesseractTraining/README.md

 # ocrd-train

 > Training workflow for Tesseract 4 as a Makefile for dependency tracking and building the required software from source.

+> Additional tool: Convert dataset based ICDAR format to the format of this tool.

 ## Install